KeynesYouDigIt/smileDir/README.md

 - setup and test scrape ingest- 5 hours
 - setup and test csv ingest - 30 min
 - setup and test API ingest - 30 min

-#### todo

 - SQL scripts - 1 hour
 - document!! - 1 hour

+#### todo
-- tests/more tests if possible
+- needs way more tests
 - multi-state support (not just California!)
+- examine errors in logs and fix (looks like off by one errors persist in web scraper)
+- Theres extremely large amounts of duplication according to our dedup method (phone number) This is a data smell for sure, work with stakeholders to come up with a better uniqueness system
 - see commented TODOs
+- data ingestion should be a script or single command